SuddenDevelopment/node-hpfeeds/README.md

 # node-hpfeeds
 nodejs lib for subscribing to hpfeeds channels and using a callback for events

+I started with this script if you need a reference: https://github.com/rep/hpfeeds/blob/master/appsupport/javascript/index.js

 Example use
 ```javascript
 'use strict';